ionStici/node/mds/typeorm/create-transaction.md

 ## Steps for Implementing Transactions

-- In TypeORM, database transactions are managed using the Query Runner class.
 - A transaction is a series of interrelated CRUD operations that either succeed together or fail together.
 - If any part of the transaction fails, all operations are rolled back, ensuring data consistency.